 The rains would wash away all the dust..its music would defy all the noise.

-she would find joy in singing malhaar for him when he would forget himself in her music..
+malhaar for him when he would forget himself in her music..

 Monsoons had arrived.